Past-da-king/ayanda/project.md

     if (!parsedJson.operations || !Array.isArray(parsedJson.operations)) {
         console.warn("Gemini did not return operations as an array.
 Response:", responseText);
-        // If the structure is wrong, force it into the expected format with an 'unknown' action parsedJson = { operations: [ { action: "unknown", payload: { error: "AI response format error: Expected 'operations' array.", message: responseText } } ] };
+        parsedJson = { operations: [ { action: "unknown", payload: { error: "AI response format error: Expected 'operations' array.", message: responseText } } ] };
     }